PabloBotin/StaggeredNavierStokesProjection/README.md

 ## `openfield.py` - Open Field Benchmark – Pre-Turbine Wind Farm Simulation
 ![Alt text for the image](images/Openfield.png)
 This repository includes a pre-turbine wind farm simulation, setting up an open field with an imposed inlet velocity.
 This setup is suitable for initializing flow conditions before introducing turbines.
+It represents a 2D field of wind uniformly flowing, which will be the backgropund conditions to study the effect of turbine interactions because of the wakes.

 ### Domain Setup
 - **Geometry**: Rectangular domain representing an open field.